britishlibrary/peripleo/Configuration-Guide.md

 }
 ```

-At the moment, Peripleo uses the `name`, `description` and `license` fields to compile a list of dataset attributions for the user; and the `identifier` field to render a source link for each dataset.
+Peripleo uses the `name`, `description` and `license` fields to compile the attribution list; and the `identifier` field to render a source link for each dataset.

 ## [<img src="https://github.com/britishlibrary/peripleo-lanc/blob/5e65ec35bfb0389bdc790d235898459c13a3abda/logos/pelagios.svg" height="20">](#) Disabling the 'My Location' Button